Never Gone: Singles

 The singles released from Never Gone were "Incomplete", "Just Want You to Know", "Crawling Back to You" and "I Still...".
-Following the success of the first single "Incomplete", which peaked at No. 13 and spend 20 weeks on U.S. Billboard Hot 100, the second single "Just Want You to Know" performed moderately well hitting the top ten in the UK and Spain, and reaching the top twenty in Italy, Germany and Ireland, and charting inside the top 40 in most other charts.
+Following the success of the first single, "Incomplete," which peaked at No. 13 and spent 20 weeks on U.S. Billboard Hot 100, the second single, "Just Want You to Know," performed moderately well, hitting the top ten in the UK and Spain, and reaching the top twenty in Italy, Germany and Ireland, and charting inside the top 40 in most other charts.

 Critical reception

-Critical response to Never Gone was generally mixed to negative, with most critics ambivalent of the change from the band's traditional pop style to a more mature adult contemporary sound.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 40, based on 7 reviews.
+Critical response to Never Gone was generally mixed to negative, with most critics ambivalent about changing the band's traditional pop style to a more mature adult contemporary sound.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 40, based on seven reviews.

 Commercial performance

 Never Gone debuted at number three on the US Billboard 200, selling 293,000 copies in its first week of release.
 This is the band's fifth consecutive top ten album on the chart, following The Hits – Chapter One in 2001.
-On July 14, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling over a million copies in the United States, becoming their second platinum-selling album in the country.
+On July 14, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for selling over a million copies in the United States.

 In Japan, it was the second biggest Western album in 2005 and had sold more than 750,000 copies by January 2006.
 And certificated Gold and Platinum record at 11 different countries.

 The album sold over 3 million copies worldwide.